davejagoda/davejagoda.github.io/quotes/index.md

-> Hardly present in the debate of the day, or in historians' since, the pogroms answer the question 'Was the Intervention wowrth it?' at a stroke.
+> Hardly present in the debate of the day, or in historians' since, the pogroms answer the question 'Was the Intervention worth it?' at a stroke.
 The answer is No. Even at the distance of a century, with 1919's killings long overshadowed by the Holocaust, the fact that Britain knowingly funded, supplied, trained and sent men to fight